tankh99/tp/docs/DeveloperGuide.md

 ## Command History
 Pre-requisite:
-- Ensure that the device sound is not muted.
+- Ensure that the device's sound is not muted.

 Testing method:
 1. Enter a few valid commands into the application.